Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Experimental Results and Analysis

-We conduct experiments on the performance of few-shot prompt-based model fine-tuning compared to traditional fine-tuning approaches.
+We conduct experiments on the performance of prompted training compared to traditional fine-tuning approaches where no prompts are involved.
 The results are presented in Table \ref{General-comparison}.

-The observations from Table \ref{General-comparison} demonstrate that the few-shot prompt-based model fine-tuning parallels the performance of traditional fine-tuning approaches even when using the entire training and development dataset\footnote{Here, 80\% data for training, 20\% data for development}.
+The observations from Table \ref{General-comparison} demonstrate that the prompted training shows satisfactory performance compared to traditional fine-tuning approaches.
 This equivalence is particularly pronounced when working with limited labeled data.
 For instance, using only 5\% of labeled data, traditional fine-tuning witnesses a dramatic decline in accuracy, plummeting from 80.63\% to 32.64\%.
 In contrast, prompt-based fine-tuning retains higher accuracy and macro F1-score with the same data fraction.

-Our extended experiments, detailed in Table \ref{different proportion}, indicate that increasing the proportion of labeled data sampled enhances the performance of the few-shot prompt-based fine-tuning.
+Our extended experiments, detailed in Table \ref{different proportion}, indicate that increasing the proportion of labeled data sampled enhances the performance of the prompted training.
 Specifically, accuracy surges to 73.35\% and macro F1-score reaches 62.80\% as the sampled data grows from 1\% to 15\%.

-These results highlight the potential of the prompt-learning pipeline with SLMs for sparsely labeled data scenarios.
+These results highlight the potential of the prompt-based learning pipeline with SLMs for sparsely labeled data scenarios.
 The probable reason might be the susceptibility of these models to overfitting when fine-tuned on smaller datasets.

 Traditional fine-tuning methods often require substantial amounts of data to adapt pretrained models to specific downstream tasks.
-This is because there's a significant "gap" between the objectives of pre-training and the specific tasks these models are fine-tuned for.
-This gap necessitates more data for fine-tuning, making models susceptible to overfitting, especially in scenarios with limited samples.
-On the other hand, prompt-learning seeks to bridge this gap.
-Instead of heavily adapting the model's parameters, prompt-learning utilizes the vast knowledge already embedded in pretrained models, transforming downstream tasks to fit the pre-training objectives.
+According to \citet{liu2023pre}, this is because there's a significant "gap" between training objectives, or in other words, the settings of loss functions, of pre-training and the downstream tasks these models are fine-tuned for.
+On the other hand, prompt-based learning seeks to bridge this gap.
+Instead of heavily adapting the model's parameters, prompt-based learning utilizes the vast knowledge already embedded in pretrained models, transforming downstream tasks to fit the pre-training objectives.
 By specific using prompts, this method translates tasks into a natural language format that the model is familiar with, effectively mining the pretrained model's potential.